martinrotter/martinrotter.github.io/_posts/2019-01-29-vero-4k-review.md

 ## Software equipment

-While Vero is almost perfect regarding its HW, SW side of things have some drawbacks.
+While Vero is almost perfect regarding its HW, SW side of things has some drawbacks.

 When you power one your Vero for the first time, then you are greeted with nice and fancy wizard which will guide you throught initial Vero setup.
 Wizard itself did its job and everything was flawless.
 Well, until first "sad smile BSOD" appeared.
 I do not exactly remember which page of wizard it happened on, but I think it was on "Network setup" page.
 BSOD screen went away after a few seconds and main Kodi screen displayed on screen.